hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [8:15:38](#5TukBqVriU6feBtFB0_YByrvvzXjd1mbA2stsDKN7bM) <hinjolicious>:
 Hi everyone, it's me again.
 I'd like to share my currying function and I'd like to see your opinion on it.
-As a response to Greg, about why args names are not preserved, and about my code as not ideomatic to Red's spirit, I have learned a bit more about Red, and now please share your view, suggestion, critic, etc. Ì†ΩÌ∏ä https://gist.github.com/hinjolicious/d5eec8ca96cc1a82f0fdb6e0a249922b
+As a response to Greg, about why args names are not preserved, and about my code as not ideomatic to Red's spirit, I have learned a bit more about Red, and now please share your view, suggestion, critic, etc. üòä https://gist.github.com/hinjolicious/d5eec8ca96cc1a82f0fdb6e0a249922b

 [8:16:59](#ppYb2tTTZ-Euep6W8YaIpcGVSz68Q3qwqpBB0gik1ew) <hinjolicious>: